Frequently Asked Questions

 When are the Resident Assistants on duty?

 Wentworth contracts with a private security company, Longwood Security.
-Longwood Security works 12 hours each night starting at 8:00 p.m.
+Longwood Security works in our residence halls to keep watch over the halls in the evening hours.

 The Office of Housing and Residential Life is located in the Apartments @ 525 Residence Hall, 101.
-The entrance to the building is on the corner of Huntington Avenue and Vancouver Street - on the north side of Huntington Avenue.
-The office is open from 7:45 a.m. to 4:45 p.m., Monday through Friday, with late hours until 6:30 p.m. on Wednesdays.
+The entrance to the office is on the corner of Huntington Avenue and Vancouver Street - on the north side of Huntington Avenue.
+The office is open from 8:15 a.m. to 4:45 p.m., Monday through Friday.
+In response to COVID-19, please no more than two students in the office at one time.
+Please use our email: email@example.com.

 Wentworth Institute of Technology